jh3nd3rs0n/jargyle/README.md

 -   `chaining.socks5.locallyResolvableHostNameCriteria`
 -   `chaining.socks5.serverResolvableHostNameCriteria`

-You can specify a host name or host names in the aforementioned settings as a space separated list of each as either a literal expression preceded by the prefix `equals:` or a regular expression preceded by the prefix `matches:`.
+You can specify a host name or host names in any of the aforementioned settings as a space separated list of each host name or host names as either a literal expression preceded by the prefix `equals:` or a regular expression preceded by the prefix `matches:`.

 Partial command line example: